rtshkmr/mothernotes/security/webappSecurityNotes.md

 # day 5: OWASP top10: Injections, Broken Auth, Improper Sessions Management & Sensitive Data Exposure

+[this is a good brief on owasp top10](https://www.cloudflare.com/learning/security/threats/owasp-top-10/) and this describes things in so much more [detail](https://www.troyhunt.com/owasp-top-10-for-net-developers-part-1/)

 why the same kinda vulnerabilities persist despite all the patches:
 - basically the dev's profile
 - most webdev courses ignore the security aspects